 Disclaimer: by using this table we do not propose to convert story points into time or vice versa.
 The main goal is to have a faster calibration of estimations for Teams who got recently assembled or just started doing Scrum.
 To dive deeper into what is story points, how they are measured, and why time as work effort can still make sense, we suggest watching the legendary presentation on Story Points by Mike Cohn from Google.

 If you are interested to learn more about why it is important to break down large user stories or epics, read this post.
-What is more, if you are not sure what are the reasons behind different aspects which involve story points size as we used Dependencies, Unknowns, Work effort, dive deeper by reading about what impacts work item size.
+What is more, if you are not sure what the reasons behind different aspects which involve story point size as we used Dependencies, Unknowns, and Work effort, dive deeper by reading about what impacts work item size.

 Story point estimation problems?

-While there are many various significance issues, we recognize based on our and our customer experience the top 3:
+While there are many various significant issues, based on our and our customer’s experiences, here are the top 3:

 - Mapping story points directly to time/hours.
-Time effort is only a part of complexity formula, hence it should not be directly mapped.
-Though naturally it seems that longer duration means more complexity
+Time effort is only a part of the complexity formula, hence it should not be directly mapped.
+Though naturally, it seems that longer duration means more complexity.

 - Allowing high/complex effort estimations.
-This can be solved by forcing a breakdown from certain size.
-Doing it, will make sure you are better at refining work items as well as reducing of not delivering large pieces of work during sprint
+This can be solved by forcing a breakdown of a certain size.
+Doing it will make sure you are better at refining work items as well as reducing not delivering large pieces of work during the sprint.

 How to make estimations efficient?

 Simply – get better at it.
 Then when you feel that you have reached human limits, turn to tools.
-For example Teamhood uses Artificial Intelligence (AI) to streamline estimation of similar items.
+For example, Teamhood uses Artificial Intelligence (AI) to streamline the estimation of similar items.